 The lab will only reflect the result, and based on this result, it is up to the user to decide its suitability or acceptability if still fit to use.

-But If tolerance is not provided, how can you determine or decide if your instrument is still fit for use or not based on the calibration result?
-Read further…
+But If tolerance is not provided, how can you determine or decide if your instrument is still fit for use (or not) based on the calibration result?

 - Determine your process tolerance;